ooici/ioncore-java/README.txt

 August 2010

 This project contains the Java core libraries for the OOI CI Integrated Observatory Network (ION).
-This library provides a the core classes for interfacing with the common OOI message Exchange, for interacting with OOI services and OOI data objects.
+This library provides the core classes for interfacing with the common OOI message Exchange, for interacting with OOI services and OOI data objects.